lukelklee/JHDS-Getting-and-Cleaning-Data-Course-Project/README.md

 script attached in the GitHub repository was tested using RStudio version 1.2.1335 installed on a Windows 8 operating system.
 You should also install the "dplyr" package in R/RStudio.

-## The step-by-step recipe for this data processing/analysis is as follows :
+### The step-by-step recipe for this data processing/analysis

 1.
 There should be 9 files in the R/RStudio's working directory.